gilbert/zaml/README.md

 [View this example in the online editor](https://gilbert.github.io/zaml/editor.html#s=N4IgzgxgFgpgtgQxALhAJxgEwJYYgFzGQGsA3EAGnAHsBXNCGFdLXGAsAAmAB0A7TpwD0Ean3wICg6YJFiJBALS0w-WQAc01AGbYANjCHIVMNMNpGTafgF9+IG0A)

-### block
+### hash block

-A block is a specified inner schema.
+A `{}` block is a specified inner schema.
 It translates to a hash that only allows your specified keys.

 ```zaml
 # if your schema is project:{title,private:bool}